jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 ## Mimic Lib Generator

-**BREAKING: THIS TOOL CURRENTLY DOES NOT WORK, PLEASE DO NOT USE IT.**

-**Command**: `npm run buildmimic '/path/to/heroesofthestorm/'`
+**Command**: `npm run buildmimiclib`

-This tool will automatically generates the mimics libs to `./(10)trymemode.stormmap/base.stormdata/ModuleMimicLibs`.

-The Mimic Libs will be taked from `heroesdata.stormmod/base.stormmod/TriggerLibs`.
+The Mimic Libs will be taken from `heroesdata.stormmod/base.stormmod/TriggerLibs`.

-Currently will mimic:
+Currently will mimic (AI and Native Libs is excluded):

 - `GameDataHelperLib.galaxy`
 - `GameDataHelperLib_h.galaxy`